-Create an accessible design and make web content accessible to people of all abilities, including people with disabilities.
-More so, following this accessibility checklist will keep you compliant with ADA, Section 508, EN 301 549, and BITV 2.0 among other international digital accessibility laws.
+This is why it is important to create an accessible design and make web content accessible to people of all abilities, including people with disabilities.
+To help you achieve this, this article will explore an accessibility checklist that will keep you compliant with ADA, Section 508, EN 301 549, and BITV 2.0 among other international digital accessibility laws.

 STOP!
 Your website is not accessible?
 See ADA-compliant website examples